 Upon graduating from the program, you will be able to:

-To be considered for acceptance for Summer 2013, please be advised all credentials must be submitted by the close of business (5 p.m.) on January 23, 2014.
+To be considered for acceptance for Summer 2014, please be advised all credentials must be submitted by the close of business (5 p.m.) on January 23, 2014.

 The three-year program has a unique format.
 Each year, students are admitted to the program in the summer semester and move through the program together as a cohort.
 Students attend classes one evening per week during the fall and spring semesters and complete a two-week residency each summer for three years.
 Each course is enhanced with online instruction.
 The leadership practicum courses and the dissertation credit courses are offered via a seminar format.